 What’s our opinion about Crowdestor?

-We have a small stake at Crowdestor but due to the above-mentioned concerns, we won’t increase our investment at this point.
 We will further monitor the development of Crowdestor and report about new changes in this Crowdestor review.
+We do, however, not recommend the platform!

 We’ve had no issues when it comes to adding and withdrawing funds, with the deposit of funds taking no longer than two days.

-Although there is certainly room for improvement, for most investors the current features will suffice.
+Although there is certainly room for improvement, for most investors (who aren't concerned with the safety of their investments) the current features will suffice.

 Liquidity is becoming an important factor for P2P investors, particularly when there is uncertainty in the financial markets.